When Darwin met Ianus: dichotomies of expressivity: Missing proofs from Section Section 4

-As it turns out, in the case of symmetric relations preserved by $\min$, our endeavour to prove the existence of min-clean tuples leads us to the immediate conclusion that every such relation must contain an actual loop.
-In fact, it even suffices that the relation is cyclic.
+As it turns out, in the case of cyclic relations preserved by $\min$, our endeavour to prove the existence of min-clean tuples leads us to the immediate conclusion that every such relation must contain an actual loop.